MeanderingProgrammer/render-markdown.nvim/README.md

     dash = '—',
     -- Character to use for the bullet points in lists bullets = { '●', '○', '◆', '◇' },
+    checkbox = {
+        -- Character that will replace the [ ] in unchecked checkboxes unchecked = '󰄱 ',
+        -- Character that will replace the [x] in checked checkboxes checked = ' ',
+    },
     -- Character that will replace the > at the start of block quotes quote = '┃',
     -- See :h 'conceallevel' for more information about meaning of values